Information for data users

 - Gain HREC approval for approved researchers:

-FACS will gain the approval on the researcher’s behalf from the study’s Human Research Ethics Committees.
+For DCJ commissioned projects, DCJ will gain the approval on the researcher’s behalf from the study’s Human Research Ethics Committees.
+For all other projects, researchers are required to gain ethics from their institution as part of the application to access the data.

-Approved researchers are required to sign a FACS Research Agreement.
+Approved researchers are required to sign a DCJ Research Agreement.

 - Apply for SURE workspace: